 1 tablet once daily

-Exacerbation of hepatitis has been reported after discontinuation of 3TC in the setting of chronic hepatitis B infection.
+Exacerbation of hepatitis has been reported after discontinuation of lamivudine in the setting of chronic hepatitis B virus infection.

-Screen patients for HBV infection before administering 3TC.
+Screen patients for hepatitis B virus infection before administering lamivudine.

-Combivir and Trizivir (fixed-dose combination products) should not be used in patients with creatinine clearance (CrCl) <50 mL/min, on dialysis, or with impaired hepatic function.
+Fixed-dose combination tablets should not be used in patients with creatinine clearance <50 mL/min, on dialysis, or with impaired hepatic function.

 Renal elimination: Drugs that decrease renal function could decrease clearance of lamivudine.